 Stephanie was the Emmy-winning television host of the long-running Discover Wisconsin when she was plucked to fill the Governor’s cabinet position of Tourism Secretary in 2011.
-Since day one on the job, she’s tirelessly promoted the state’s $20 billion tourism industry, one of the top economic engines in Wisconsin.
-The industry has grown 35% in the last six years alone, and today supports 193,500 jobs.
-Because Stephanie believes no idea is too big or too out there, the Tourism Department has managed to enlist celebrities including basketball legend Kareem Abdul Jabbar, Green Bay Packer Jordy Nelson, UW Men’s Basketball Coach Bo Ryan, and actors Henry Winkler and Tony Shalhoub to star in its TV ads.
+Since day one on the job, she’s tirelessly promoted the state’s $20.6 billion tourism industry, one of the top economic engines in Wisconsin.
+The industry has grown 40% in the last seven years alone, and today supports 195,255 jobs.
+Because Stephanie believes no idea is too big or too out there, the Tourism Department has managed to enlist celebrities including basketball legend Kareem Abdul Jabbar, Green Bay Packers Donald Driver and Jordy Nelson, UW Men’s Basketball Coach Bo Ryan, and actors Henry Winkler and Tony Shalhoub to star in its TV ads.
 She cut the ribbon on a Travel Wisconsin Supper Club concession stand inside Lambeau Field, the first of its kind in any NFL stadium, and gave her stamp of approval to transform Chicago metro buses into virtual Wisconsin campsites.
 No surprise marketing and public relations awards for the Department have piled up.
 Many are national and international in scope and the total is at 115 including two U.S. Travel Association Mercury Awards.

 As one of the original hosts of the Discover Wisconsin Television & Radio series, she helped pioneer its success and honed her personal brand of on-air storytelling and humor that can be heard alongside the likes of Matt Lepay and NFL sportscaster Wayne Larrivee.
 On any given day her voice can be heard on everything from Wisconsin Public Radio to Pandora Radio.